Stay updated on our activities

 - Book the full course for a comprehensive training.
 We advise you to select this option to get the maximum benefits.
 To enrol in the full course click Book full course.
 The full course includes three modules:

-- Main module (face-to-face, 9-11 April)
+- Main module (face-to-face, 14-16 October)

-- Comitology module (online, 16 April)
+- Comitology module (online, 22 October)

 - Book any combination of the modules depending on your individual needs.
-To enrol click Book module(s) and select one module or a combination of two modules.
+To enrol, click Book module(s) and select one module or a combination of two modules.

 ‘I’m participating in that meeting in Brussels next week.
 Is it an expert group or a comitology committee?’